aryashmullick/CreativePrevention/README.md

 <h1>CreativePrevention</h1>
-A Minecraft Spigot Plugin which limits the powers of the players in creative mode.
+A Minecraft Spigot Plugin which limits the powers of the players in creative mode.<br>

-<a href="https://github.com/AR9157/CreativePrevention-A-minecraft-Plugin/blob/main/CreativePrevention-1.jar?raw=true">Download Here</a>
+<a href="https://github.com/AR9157/CreativePrevention-A-minecraft-Plugin/blob/main/CreativePrevention-1.jar?raw=true">Download Here</a><br>

 Features->
--> Stop players in creative from hitting other entities.
+> Stop players in creative from hitting other entities. <br>
--> Stop players in creative from dropping items.
+> Stop players in creative from dropping items.<br>
--> Stop players in creative from interacting with specific blocks.
+> Stop players in creative from interacting with specific blocks.<br>
--> Stop players in creative from placing specific blocks.
+> Stop players in creative from placing specific blocks.<br>
--> Clear inventory when player changes gamemode from creative to survival.
+> Clear inventory when player changes gamemode from creative to survival.<br>
--> `PreventionWhitelist`: Players who will not be affected by the plugin.
+> `PreventionWhitelist`: Players who will not be affected by the plugin.<br>
--> `PreventionBlocks`: Blocks which players cannot interact or place.
+> `PreventionBlocks`: Blocks which players cannot interact or place.<br>

 Config.yml ->